Physics Professor Says New Technology Will Lead to Unimaginable Outcomes

 In a state long identified with the well-worn cliché about everything being bigger, the future of science is downright minuscule.

-Dr. Terry Golding, a professor in the Department of Physics at Texas State University-San Marcos, builds things out of atoms.
+Dr. Terry Golding, a professor in the Department of Physics at Texas State University, builds things out of atoms.
 “Imagine a Lego set, with different colored and shaped building blocks; you can build almost anything,” he says.
 “We are able to build materials atom by atom to give us customized materials with special properties that we cannot get from naturally occurring sources.”

 Materials at the nano-level, he says, interact with the environment in some way, either with light, magnetic fields or electrical fields, and their properties differ from those of the same materials at larger sizes.
 Products resulting from manipulating materials at the atomic level include flat-screen TVs and computer monitors as well as infrared sensors.
 And some manufacturers now use silver particles on bandages because, at a certain size, they fight bacterial infection.